-- → Although none of the cocoa companies tracked by SC are following the Accountability Framework Initiative (AFi) completely and the depth of corporate transparency is spotty and in many places lacking, a little more than half of companies (38/69) had at least one commitment or policy to source sustainably produced cocoa.
-Of these 38 companies, just over a quarter (18/38) reported the percent of their supply in compliance. - Only eight companies set zero gross deforestation (ZGD) commitments for their cocoa supply chains in alignment with the Accountability Framework and 14 companies included aspirational statements on ZGD (i.e., not connected to progress reporting) within other types of sustainable cocoa commitments (e.g., commitments to certification). - → Many of the risk assessment approaches companies report using are insufficient to account for the full scope of environmental and social risks present across cocoa supply chains.
-Despite 40 percent (28/69) of companies conducting risk assessments for deforestation in their cocoa supply chains, few provided sufficient details on their approach to assess its effectiveness. - → Over half of the companies reviewed are implementing traceability systems, suggesting a growing company focus on understanding their cocoa supply chains.
-Thirty-nine companies report that they intended to trace their cocoa volume back through the supply chain, with most intending to trace cocoa volumes back to the farm level (32/39).
-However, only nine of those companies report the percent of volumes traceable back to the farm.
-Many companies appeared to favor certification chain of custody systems (20) as a means to ensure their cocoa supply is sufficiently known and/or
+- More than half of companies (41/65) had at least one commitment to source sustainably-produced cocoa, and more than half of these companies with commitments (25/41) reported the percent of their supply in compliance.
+However, none of the companies reviewed had commitments that were fully alligned with the Accountability Framework's recommendations on setting commitments. - Only eight companies set timebound targets to achieve zero gross deforestation (ZGD) for their cocoa supply chains, as recommended by the Accountability Framework, though more established sustainability commitments with varying degrees of alignment.
+An additional 18 companies included aspirational statements on ZGD (i.e., not connected to progress reporting) within other types of sustainable cocoa commitments (e.g., commitments to certification). - Roughly half of companies (33/65) reported assessing risk from deforestation in their cocoa supply chains, though few publicly disclosed details on their approach to assessing this risk.
+Without these details, the effectiveness of the companies' approaches to risk assessment cannot be evaluated, and the approaches may not be sufficiently accounting for the full scope of environmental and social risks in cocoa supply chains. - Over half of the companies reviewed are implementing traceability systems, suggesting a growing company focus on understanding their cocoa supply chains.
+Forty-four companies report that they intended to trace their cocoa volume back through the supply chain, with most intending to trace cocoa volumes back to the farm level (36/44).
+However, only 21 of those companies report any percent of the volume traceable back to the farm.
+Many companies appeared to favor certification chain of custody systems (19) as a means to ensure their cocoa supply is sufficiently known and/or controlled, as opposed to or in addition to tracing the supply to the farm level.

-- controlled, as opposed to or in addition to tracing the supply to the farm level. - Although most tracked companies reported engagement with suppliers, the support does not necessarily reach cocoa smallholders.
-The report found that 40 of the 69 companies reviewed reported engaging with their suppliers on sustainability and human rights issues.
-Of the 38 with at least one cocoa commitment or policy, 25 companies reported engaging with suppliers at all supply chain levels, including to smallholders, while 16 companies reported engaging only with their direct suppliers. - Only a minority of companies disclose policies for managing non-compliant suppliers.
-Only 11 companies had a clear policy governing their engagements with non-compliant suppliers and approaches for how to help them resolve their issues and return to compliance. - More than half of the companies (39/69) have systems to monitor and verify general environmental and social supplier standards, though most do not assess commitment compliance at the production level.
-Of these, 18 companies used surveys or audits, 11 used geospatial monitoring, five used ground-based monitoring, and five used other methods. - While a third of companies (24) noted that they addressed non-compliant suppliers, only 11 disclosed policies governing non-compliance and approaches for resolution, highlighting a greater need for more transparency.
-Eighteen companies disclosed the criteria for supplier exclusions, or reversals, and ten suspensions, companies disclosed that their response to noncompliant suppliers differed depending on the severity of the non-compliance and the willingness or capacity of the supplier to address the issue.
+- Most tracked companies reported engagement with suppliers, however, the support does not necessarily reach cocoa smallholders.
+The report found that 40 of the 65 companies reviewed reported engaging with (or planning to enagage with) their suppliers on sustainability and human rights issues.
+Of the 41 with at least one cocoa commitment or policy, 22 companies reported engaging with suppliers at all supply chain levels, including to smallholders, while 10 companies reported engaging only with their direct suppliers. - More than half of the companies (41/65) have systems to monitor and verify general environmental and social supplier standards, though most do not assess commitment compliance at the production level.
+Of these, 15 companies used surveys or audits, 12 used geospatial monitoring, four used ground-based monitoring, and six used other methods. - While a third of companies (25) noted that they addressed non-compliant suppliers, only 12 companies had policies to engage with non-compliant suppliers to help resolve the non-compliance.
+Fifteen companies disclosed the criteria for supplier suspensions, exclusions, or reversals, and six companies disclosed that their response to noncompliant suppliers differed depending on the severity of the non-compliance and the willingness or capacity of the supplier to address the issue.